WCCBT in Africa: Building Regional Workforce Capacity in CBT and Increasing Access to Evidence-Based Mental Health Care

 2023

-- WCCBT President Dr. Lata McGinn establishes the strategic priority in July 2023 to expand access to high-quality CBT worldwide by collaborating and supporting leaders in Africa to build a sustainable regional CBT association in Africa.
+- WCCBT President Dr. Lata McGinn established the strategic priority in July 2023 to expand access to high-quality CBT worldwide by collaborating and supporting leaders in Africa to build a sustainable regional CBT association in Africa.

 - Hon.
-Secretary Dr. Rod Holland facilitates an introduction to EABCT’s Pan-African Committee co-chaired by EABCT members Dr. Helen MacDonald and Dr. Pierre Phillipot.
+Secretary Dr. Rod Holland facilitated an introduction to EABCT’s Pan-African Committee co-chaired by EABCT members Dr. Helen MacDonald andDr.
+Pierre Phillipot.

-- Board member Dr. Nimisha Kumar facilitates an introduction at the 10th WCCBT Congress in Seoul Korea with Dr. Stephani Okolo who expresses an interest in forming a CBT organization in Nigeria.
+- Board member Dr. Nimisha Kumar facilitated an introduction at the 10th WCCBT Congress in Seoul Korea with Dr. Stephani Okolo who expresses an interest in forming a CBT organization in Nigeria.
 Meetings are held to offer guidance, counsel, and support

-- The Kolabo project is initiated and disseminated by Dr. Peter Phiri to survey processionals in the African continent and across the globe on the interest and feasibility of building the regional association in Africa.
+- The Kolabo project was initiated and disseminated by Dr. Peter Phiri to survey processionals in the African continent and across the globe on the interest and feasibility of building the regional association in Africa.
 The WCCBT is a proud sponsor.

 - CBT organization in Africa in 2023 in existence in Egypt, Morocco, South Africa, and Tunisia.
-Dr. Shane Pienaar, president of the CBT Association of South Africa facilitates an introduction to CBT leaders heading these organizations.
+Dr. Shane Pienaar, president of the CBT Association of South Africa facilitated an introduction to CBT leaders heading these organizations.

-- In November 2023, tNigeria sees the formation of its first national CBT body under the leadership of Dr. Stephanie Okolo, serving as founding president.
-The organization—branded as the Initiative for Cognitive Therapies & Mental Health (ICTMH) / “CognitiveNG”—aims to promote evidence-based cognitive therapy in Nigeria, fostering capacity building, professional standards, advocacy, and culturally sensitive adaptation of CBT practices. cognitiveng.org
+- In November 2023, Nigeria saw the formation of its first national CBT body under the leadership of Dr. Stephanie Okolo, serves as founding president.
+The organization— the “Initiative for Cognitive Therapies & Mental Health (ICTMH) / “CognitiveNG”—aims to promote evidence-based cognitive therapy in Nigeria, fostering capacity building, professional standards, advocacy, and culturally sensitive adaptation of CBT practices.

 2024